-Most previous studies have modeled the CMB as a temperature-isothermal, velocity-free-slip boundary.
-Conversely, the CMB region may result from a combination of a hot-and-light mantle plume, dense thermochemical piles, and coldand-dense subducting/subducted plates (Hansen & Yuen, 1988; Lay et al., 2008).
-Based on the waveform fitting results of the ScS phase, the formation of the ULVZs may also be related to the thermal effects brought about by the subduction of slabs and the nearby high-velocity zone (Fan & Sun, 2021; Zhao et al., 2017).
-On the one hand, the presence of a subducting plate pushes low-viscosity material to move, deform and perhaps steepen the boundary of the LLVSPs and/or ULVZs (McNamara & Zhong, 2005; Sun et al., 2019), suggesting that the subducting plates have an effect on the genesis and morphology of the ULVZs.
-On the other hand, the role of the core side on the ULVZs can also be considered, like the process of outer-core material penetrating into the mantle under dynamic pressure and collapsing with gravitational diffusion (Lim et al., 2021).
-At the top of the outer core, some studies from seismic observations (Helffrich & Kaneshima, 2010), geomagnetic observations (Buffett, 2014), and geodynamo models (Olson et al., 2017; O'Rourke & Stevenson, 2016) suggest the presence of ~100 - 400 km-thick temperature and/or component-stabilized stratified layer (Fearn & Loper, 1981; Mound et al., 2019; van Tent et al., 2020), which affects thermal, chemical, and momentum exchange through the CMB (J. W. Hernlund & McNamara, 2015).
+Most previous studies modeled the CMB as a temperature-isothermal velocityfree-slip boundary.
+Conversely, the CMB region may have resulted from a combination of hot and light mantle plume, dense thermochemical piles, and cold and dense subducting/subducted plates (Hansen & Yuen, 1988; Lay et al., 2008).
+Based on the waveform fitting results of the ScS phase, the formation of ULVZs may also be related to the thermal effects caused by the subduction of slabs and nearby high-velocity zones (Fan & Sun, 2021; Zhao et al., 2017).
+On the one hand, the presence of a subducting plate pushes low-viscosity material to move, deform and perhaps steepen the boundary of the LLSVPs and/or ULVZs (McNamara & Zhong, 2005; Sun et al., 2019), suggesting that the subducting plates have an effect on the genesis and morphology of the ULVZs.
+On the other hand, the role of the core side on the ULVZs should also be considered, such as the process of the outer core material penetrating the mantle under dynamic pressure and collapsing with gravitational diffusion (Lim et al., 2021).
+At the top of the outer core, studies using seismic observations (Helffrich & Kaneshima, 2010), geomagnetic observations (Buffett, 2014), and geodynamo models (Olson et al., 2017; O'Rourke & Stevenson, 2016) suggest the presence of an ~100-400 km-thick temperature and/or component-stabilized stratified layer (Fearn & Loper, 1981; Mound et al., 2019; van Tent et al., 2020), which affects thermal, chemical, and momentum exchange through the CMB (J. W. Hernlund & McNamara, 2015).
 Therefore, we suggest altering the velocity and temperature bottom boundary conditions of the model to introduce and incorporate the impact of cold subducting plates and the CMB-mantle tangential flow.
-This allows us to study the spatial relationships of the corresponding high-density-melt ULVZs in relation to hot and cold sources, and to provide some constraints on the plausible dynamical conditions at the CMB and the uppermost outer core.
+This allowed us to study the spatial relationships of the corresponding high-density melt ULVZs in relation to hot and cold sources and provide some constraints on the plausible dynamic conditions at the CMB and the uppermost outer core.